bbqbailey/mqttDirector/README.md

         This is a log file that is created in the same
         location where mqttcontroller.py exists.

+    getIP.sh
+        This is called via mqttController.py when the IP address is requested to facilitate stripping out extreneous information.

 Commands Currently Recognized

         Reboot: causes all RPIs to reboot: